- What is Florida Homestead Property?

 Florida Homestead with Will – Yes Surviving Spouse, No Minor Children

-If the decedent is survived by a spouse and no minor children, the surviving spouse must be bequeathed either a life estate in the property, or the entire fee simple interest in the property.
-If the surviving spouse was bequeathed a life estate, the bequest is valid and the remainder interest can be bequeathed to anyone.
+If the decedent is survived by a spouse and no minor children, the surviving spouse must be bequeathed the entire fee simple interest in the property.
+If not, the bequest is invalid and the homestead passes via intestacy.

 Florida Homestead with Will – No Surviving Spouse, Yes Minor Children